-Smoking intensity and cancer markers predict seriousness of bladder cancerJanuary 14th, 2013 in Cancer /
+Smoking intensity and cancer markers predict seriousness of bladder cancerJanuary 14, 2013 in Medicine & Health / Cancer

 it also affects its course, in that people who smoke more have greater likelihood of developing more aggressive and deadly disease.
 That is one of the conclusions of a new study published early online in Cancer, a peer-reviewed journal of the American Cancer Society.
 The study also found that a panel of bladder cancer markers can predict which particular cases are at the highest risk for a fatal outcome.